legumeinfo/gcv/search/microservices/search/README.md

 # Genome Context Viewer search microservice

 This directory contains the search microservice.
-This microservice takes a query and returns gene and chromosome regions that are similar to the given query.
+This microservice takes a query and returns gene names and chromosome regions that are similar to the given query.

 ## Setup